Bran2332/Project1/README.md

    # Attrition rate by Job Satisfaction
    ![](images/graph.png)
 This graph of Attrition by Job Satisfaction mainly visualizes that the employee attrition rate stabilizes between ages 35 to 45.
 It also depicts employees’ who are 0 through 45 years old tend to answer job .
-The line for this age group lingers around 2.73 to 2.74 Its not till age 45 and over does job satisfaction rate show a lower trend.
+The line for this age group lingers around 2.73 to 2.74 .
+Its not till age 45 and over does job satisfaction rate show a lower trend.
-    Attrition rate is not supported by the Job Satisfaction survey questions.
-Job satisfaction survey questions does not assist when determining when an employee will leave your company.